Barrett ads tied to interest groups funded by unnamed donors

 “There’s big anonymous money behind various lanes of activity,” he said, referring to the campaigns to confirm Barrett.
 “One lane of activity is through the conduit of the Federalist Society.
 It was managed by a guy named Leonard Leo, and it has taken over the selection of judicial nominees.”

-He compared the Senate debate to a puppet theater, with the outcome already decided by a handful of big-money donors.
+He compared the Senate debate to a puppet theater, with the outcome already decided by a handful of ultrawealthy donors.

 Another conservative group active in the fight over Barrett’s confirmation is the Council for National Policy, a Washington umbrella group for GOP activists.
 Severino serves on the council’s board of governors.